Indigenous Health Model

-As a Native American organization, NB3 Foundation programming has always included indigenous perspectives and approaches, but this was not fully captured until recently.
-In 2016, the NB3 Foundation’s Indigenous Health Model (IHM) was developed to reflect and guide NB3 Foundation’s programming, grant making and capacity building strategies with Native communities through an indigenous lens.
-The model builds on existingindigenous evaluation models and metrics that aligned with NB3 Foundation’s mission and core values, such as the American Indian Higher Education Consortium’s (AIHEC) five principles of Indigenous evaluation:
+As an Indigenous-led organization, the NB3 Foundation has always included Indigenous perspectives and approaches, but the full utilization of Indigenous perspective in evaluation was not fully incorporated until recently.
+In 2016, the NB3 Foundation’s Indigenous Health Model (IHM) was developed to reflect and guide NB3 Foundation’s programming, grant making, evaluation, research and capacity building strategies with Native communities.
+Utilizing an Indigenous lens, the model builds on existing Indigenous evaluation models and metrics that align with NB3 Foundation’s mission and core values.
+One example is the American Indian Higher Education Consortium’s (AIHEC) five principles of Indigenous evaluation:

 1) Indigenous knowledge creation—Context and use is critical;

 2) People of a place—Respect place-based programs;

 4) Centrality of community and family—Connect evaluation to community; and

 5) Tribal sovereignty—Create ownership and build capacity.